ryanoasis/nerd-fonts/readme.md

 :mag: :mag: You can now search for glyphs easily on [NerdFonts.com][Cheat Sheet] via the [Cheat Sheet][]

-See [Wiki: Glyph Sets and Codepoints for more details][wiki-glyph-sets-codepoints]
+See [Wiki: Glyph Sets and Codepoints for more details][wiki-glyph-sets-codepoints].

 ### Icon names in shell

-See [Wiki: Icon names in shell][wiki-icon-names-in-shell]
+See [Wiki: Icon names in shell][wiki-icon-names-in-shell].

 ## Patched Fonts